marcus67/little_brother/README.md

 *   The country flags were taken from [www.countryflags.com](https://www.countryflags.com/).

-*   See the section about on internalization for credits regarding the translations.
+*   See the section about on internationalization for credits regarding the translations.

+*   The site [www.mehr-schulferien.de](https://www.mehr-schulferien.de) maintains the vacation metadata for Germany.